 - Marin from The Legend of Zelda: Link's Awakening is shown to play the harp in official art (though she never does so in the game itself, and never mentions that she can, either).
 A harp is also one of the eight magic instruments Link has to acquire throughout the game.

 - Sheik in The Legend of Zelda: Ocarina of Time, who plays the lyre.
-Of course, Sheik turns out to be female even though she looks male and more or less is implied to be throughout the game.
+Of course, Sheik turns out to be female even though she looks male.
 The harping here is important to the plot, as Sheik teaches Link songs which he needs to succeed.

 - In The Legend of Zelda: The Wind Waker, the two female Earth Sages, Medli and Laruto, are harpists.

-- Zelda (again, for the first time), in The Legend of Zelda: Skyward Sword.
+- Zelda (again, for the first time), in The Legend of Zelda: Skyward Sword, the same one that would later be used by Sheik, in fact.
 Link gets his hands on it during the events of the game.

 - In Lost Odyssey, Jansen hears Ming playing her harp and guesses that the musician must be a beautiful woman: "No dude plays a harp."

 - Kongōka Bosatsu "Uta" in Namu Amida Butsu! -UTENA- is a Long-Haired Pretty Boy who plays the Chinese harp.

 - The Comet Observatory theme from Super Mario Galaxy.

 - Larks, a class from Ultima III which functioned as a hybrid of thieves, fighters and sorcerers, were depicted in the NES port as a woman in a tunic playing a lyre.

 - One gag in Family Guy had an animated version of Elizabeth Smart (a Real Life teenage girl who was kidnapped, sexually abused, and recovered alive a few months before that episode aired).
 She was, just like her real-life version, playing the harp, and another character comments, "Although all the songs she sings are about rape."